armaninyow/Inventory-Overlay/README.md

 ### Steps
 1. Download the latest `.jar` from [Modrinth](https://modrinth.com/mod/inventory-overlay) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/inventory-overlay-hud).
-2. Place the file into your Minecraft `%appdata%/.minecraft/mods` folder.
+2. Move the file into your Minecraft `%appdata%/.minecraft/mods` folder.
 3. Launch the game using the Fabric profile.

 ## Support